minprog/platforms/django/lectures/sql/index.md

 ### Databases

 Before we get into how to use the SQL language, we should discuss how our data is stored.
-When using SQL, we’ll work with a [relational database](https://www.oracle.com/database/what-is-a-relational-database/#:~:text=A%20relational%20database%20is%20a,of%20representing%20data%20in%20tables.) where we can find all of our data stored in a number of [tables](https://www.essentialsql.com/what-is-a-database-table/).
+When using SQL, we'll work with a [relational database](https://www.oracle.com/database/what-is-a-relational-database/#:~:text=A%20relational%20database%20is%20a,of%20representing%20data%20in%20tables.) where we can find all of our data stored in a number of [tables](https://www.essentialsql.com/what-is-a-database-table/).
 Each of these tables is made up of a set number of columns and a flexible number of rows.

-To illustrate how to work with SQL, we’ll use the example of a website for an airline used to keep track of flights and passengers.
-In the following table, we see that we’re keeping track of a number of flights, each of which has an `origin`, a `destination`, and a `duration`.
+To illustrate how to work with SQL, we'll use the example of a website for an airline used to keep track of flights and passengers.
+In the following table, we see that we're keeping track of a number of flights, each of which has an `origin`, a `destination`, and a `duration`.

 ![Flights 0](flights0.png)